nowly-lab/dep-tree/web/README.md

 # Dep Tree web app

-The web UI that gets rendered with the `dep-tree entropy` command.
+The web UI that gets rendered with the `nowly-tree entropy` command.